 How blessed are we to have that available to us?
 The WORD is a major way to grow in our depth and intimacy with Christ.
 It also helps you fight against the lies of the enemy.
 It’s biblical principle that we are to use the Word to renew our minds and align our whole beings to that of the Kingdom (thinking, living, speaking).

-I get it though, it’s easier said then done.
+I get it though, it’s easier said than done.
 I have learned that there has to be an exchange, a beautiful exchange of the lie for the truth.
 This is when transformation begins.

-I have practiced this visual exchange many times and have personally experienced major breakthrough.
+I have practiced this visual exchange many times and have personally experienced a major breakthrough.

 This is just the start of the foundational steps in my journey from living to please man to living to please God.
 I pray as you reflect on areas in your heart that need to be renewed you would be brave enough to “go there” with God to allow His Word to define you.
 Not only that, I pray you would lay down the deceitful lies of the enemy in exchange for God’s unwavering truth.

-There is more to come- be on the look out of the next post!
-Please share this and the following post with the girls in your world- let’s work together in helping women find freedom in their lives! x
+Please share this and the following post with the girls in your world- let’s work together in helping women find freedom in their lives!